Northern Lights in Iceland - When & Where To See the Aurora

 Now that we know when to catch the northern lights, the next thing to do is find the best ways to see the aurora borealis in Iceland.
 There are four common ways to see the northern lights in Iceland:

-3. Go out of town and search for them by renting a car from Iceland’s best selection of cheap rental cars
+Go out of town and search for them by renting an affordable car.

-4. Set off into the ocean on a northern lights boat tour.
+Set off into the ocean on a boat tour, such as this fantastic two-hour northern lights boat tour.

 We’ll cover each of them below, starting with the best places to see the northern lights in Iceland.